unnsse/unnsse.io/content/posts/typelevel_weather_10032024.md

 # 1.0 Intro

-Scala is a statically typed language that seamlessly blends object-oriented and functional programming.
+Scala is a general purpose statically typed language that seamlessly blends object-oriented and functional programming.
 Its expressive syntax and functional features, along with its JVM compatibility, make it an attractive choice for developers.
 Although it has a steep learning curve, mastering Scala can lead to highly performant and stable software, especially in concurrent environments.
-This is what caught my eye many years ago when I came across it.
+All of this is what caught my eye many years ago when I came across this fascinating piece of technology.

 ## 1.1.
 Scala & Typelevel Stack
 The [Typelevel](https://typelevel.org/) stack is a Scala based ecosystem/framework of modular abstractions that emphasize